sabre-io/sabre.io/source/vobject/upgrade_to_4.md

 references, and enough so that PHP can can easily clean up the object.

 Especially if you are doing processing on large or many objects, these memory leaks can quickly grow out of control.
-Calling `destroy(0` should result in massive drops in memory usage.
+Calling `destroy()` should result in massive drops in memory usage.

+    // Destroys many references and makes the object unusable
+    $vcalendar->destroy();

 ### Full support for VAVAILABILITY